 Dreyer’s unique combination of psychology, drama, image, and rhythm creates an interplay of aesthetic distance and emotional intimacy which some people may find unsettling (or worse, “boring”), while others of us are riveted by the fullness and intensity of the experience.
 If you connect with Dreyer, his masterpieces, beginning with Michael, can seem an expressive summit of artistic and spiritual life, of humanity itself.

-Kino's DVD of Michael boasts excellent image detail, and the sound for the original musical score is first-rate.
-I also enjoyed the optional, full-length audio commentary by Danish film scholar Casper Tybjerg, which contains many insights into both the history of this film and Dreyer's aesthetic (although, as you would expect, each viewer will have their own unique take on Dreyer's films).
-In addition to the other titles in Kino's outstanding Gay-Themed Films of the German Silent Era (all of the following links are to my reviews) Oswald's Different From the Others and Dieterle's Sex in Chains they have released the DVD of another of what I consider the 10 Best Gay-Themed Films, Derek Jarman's Sebastiane.
-Kino also offers excellent DVDs of works from some of the silent era's greatest directors, including Griffith, Keaton, Murnau and Lang, as well as an eclectic range of later films.
+Kino‘s DVD of Michael boasts excellent image detail, and the sound for the original musical score is first-rate.
+I also enjoyed the optional, full-length audio commentary by Danish film scholar Casper Tybjerg, which contains many insights into both the history of this film and Dreyer’s aesthetic (although, as you would expect, each viewer will have their own unique take on Dreyer’s films).
+Kino’s outstanding box set Gay-Themed Films of the German Silent Era (all of the following links are to my reviews) also includes Oswald’s Different From the Others and Dieterle’s Sex in Chains.

 - Original theatrical aspect ratio of 1.33:1